a-oselkov/Data_Validator/README.md

 Map<String, Object> human3 = new HashMap<>();
 human3.put("name", "");
 human3.put("age", null);
-schema.isValid(human3); // false - the required() method is defined for the "name" key,
+schema.isValid(human3); // false - the required() method is defined fоr the "name" key,
                                    so an empty string is not considered valid

 Map<String, Object> human4 = new HashMap<>();